cstuartroe/lauvinko/pages/morphology.md

 In any case, they have been much more widely applied in modern forms of the language, even appearing in personal names.
-Uniquely, their phonology happens to render them immune to any of the sandhi characteristic of conjunct prefixes, so there is no need to treat them as such in my morphological model.
+Uniquely, their phonology happens to render them immune to any of the sandhi characteristic of conjunct affixes, so there is no need to treat them as such in my morphological model.
 I have elected to treat them as disjunct affixes because it allows them to be used more flexibly.